LoCoT2V-Bench: Benchmarking Long-Form and Complex Text-to-Video Generation: LoCoT2V-Bench

 \subsection{Prompt Suite Construction}

-As shown in Fig.~\ref{fig:overview}, our prompt suite is constructed through a three-stage process comprising video collection, prompt generation, and evaluation information integration.

-\textbf{Video Collection.} To align our evaluation more closely with real-world video production, we collected thousands of short-form videos (30–60 seconds) from YouTube using yt-dlp\footnote{https://github.com/yt-dlp/yt-dlp} , guided by 18 predefined thematic keywords.
-We then manually filtered out invalid samples affected by subtitle or watermark occlusion, degraded visual quality, or misalignment between content and theme.
-As illustrated in Fig.~\ref{fig:video distribution}, the final dataset consists of 240 videos, evenly distributed across 18 themes.
+Recently an increasing number of MLLMs have demonstrated strong visual understanding capacities~\citep{qwen25_vl, inimagetrans, zhu2025benchmarking, videollama3, internvl3, seed1.5-vl, mcr}.
+Accordingly, we construct our prompt suite through a multi-stage MLLM-based generation pipeline combined with meticulous human verification as shown in Fig.~\ref{fig:prompt suite construction}.

-\textbf{Prompt Generation.} Given that more and more MLLM have demonstrated strong video understanding capacities\citep{qwen25_vl, videollama3, internvl3, seed1.5-vl}, we employ them directly to generate raw prompts from the collected videos, rather than relying on human annotation.
-To ensure the quality of these prompts, we carefully design the generation instructions and adpot the self-refine\citep{self-refine} paradigm for iterative optimization.
-In addition, we manually review each generated prompt and correct factual inaccuracies when necessary.
+\textbf{Raw Prompt Generation.} In this stage, we directly take the description text generated by Seed 1.5-VL~\citep{seed1.5-vl} as the raw prompt for each collected video.
+To ensure the quality of these prompts, we carefully design the generation instructions and adopt the self-refine~\citep{self-refine} paradigm for iterative optimization.

-\textbf{Evaluation Information Integration.} To enable assessment along high-level dimensions, we first introduce seven dimensions: emotional response, narrative flow, character development, visual style, themes, interpretive depth and overall impression.
-Detailed descriptions of these dimensions are provided in Appendix~\ref{appendix:herd questions construction}.
-Then we employ Seed1.5-VL\citep{seed1.5-vl} to evaluate each collected video across these dimensions.
-The resulting evaluations would be subsequently integrated into our previously generated raw prompts to obtain the final test prompts.
-As shown in Fig.~\ref{fig:prompt statistics} in the Appendix~\ref{appendix:prompt suite statistics} our prompts cover multiple elements such as light, camera and some spatial relationships (e.g. beneath) and mostly range from 200-300 words in length, ensuring their content richness.